ibm-cloud-architecture/refarch-dba/docs/use-cases/connect-saleforce/index.md

 **Environment Access:**

-  * **TSDEV Sales Force Environment** the TSDEV Salesforce environment is predeployed and already configured to integrate with Filenet Contect Manager, you will need to request access to the tenant by sending an email to fnaranjo@ec.ibm.com.
-You will receive an email from Salesforce to activate your account and change the password.

-  The Salesforce environment URL is: https://cp4ba-tsdev-dev.lightning.force.com
+**Choose an option:**

+* Cloud Pak for Business Automation as a Service demo environment (likely an IBMer or Business Partner): your environment is predeployed, continue to the [Getting Started Lab](#getting-started-lab) Lab section below.

+* Install Yourself: To deploy Connect Salesforce on your own environment, and technical architecture information, see the <a href="https://github.com/ibm-cloud-architecture/dba-connect-salesforce" target="_blank">dba-onboarding-automation</a> git repository which includes the required deployment artifacts.

 ***